drlsn/gwent-clone-api-doc/README.md

 - Monsters
 - Skellige

 &nbsp;&nbsp;&nbsp;&nbsp; Since I want to change things just a little bit, I am going to change a game theme and rename decks and cards.
-I want it to take place in a postapo / scifi / nature environment, so the decks will named as following, with very brief description, there is no need for much storytelling really:
+I want it to take place in a postapo / scifi / nature environment, so the decks will named as following, with very brief description, there is no need for much storytelling really, right now at least:
 - Settlers - rather casual people, hard working, create new towns, try to create a normal civilization in this dangerous world
 - Technocrats - possess advanced technological knowledge, but without it are defenceless, not many of them left
 - Ancestrals - lived here since always in the jungles, know how to survive in such extreme conditions
 - Dinosaurs - dangerous monsters
 - Nomads - live in small camps, moving all the time, hiding and plundering when an occasion appears

+&nbsp;&nbsp;&nbsp;&nbsp; However, since I don't plan for creating a frontend yet, I'm not certain I'm going to use this naming at all.
+The best way would be to keep it "lore agnostic" and provide let's say cards and other's names and description from "outside" of the app or maybe in a frontend layer only, so it should not be hardcoded in backend.
+I need to be careful then with naming things, so it is still understandable to read and relate to original Gwent game and know for instance which card does what.
+I can imagine already getting lost.

 &nbsp;&nbsp;&nbsp;&nbsp; As for names and graphics, I'm not yet sure, but I'm going to be pretty loose about it.